joeldba/dwm-dba/README.md

 * colorbar
   * Enables setting colors for each individual element of the bar.
 * statuscolors
-  * A patch that interfaces with dwmblocks which enables colors for each status module.
+  * A patch that enables colors for each status module.
+Interfaces with dwmblocks.
+* movestack
+  * Adds the ability to move windows through the master & stack.

 # What are the keybindings?
 While this information can be gathered from `config.h` I've gone the extra mile and made a table that outlines most of the keybindings for you.
 The default modkey is `Alt` as specified in `config.h`.